Netflix/pollyjs/frameworks/ember-cli.md

 ## Configuration

 Addon and [server API configuration](node-server/overview#api-configuration) can be be specified in `ember-cli-build.js`.
-By default, the addon will only be enabled in non-production environments.
+The default configuration options are shown below.

 ```js
 module.exports = function(defaults) {